The API Security Maturity Model

 Level 3: Centralized Trust Using Claims

 The final tier, Level 3, is the most evolved API security platform.
-This practice involves centralized trust with Claims and possibly signed JSON Web Tokens (JWTs).
+This level reflects the principles of zero trust security and advanced identity and access management (IAM).
+Here, secure API design becomes centered on verifying claims issued by trusted identity providers, often using JSON Web Tokens (JWTs) with verifiable digital signatures.
 In doing so, we solve all the problems outlined above.

 - Issuer returns data, signed with a private key